carbonvoyage/web/README.md

 # Carbon Voyage

-Senior Design Project for the Stevens Institute of Technology.
+Your way to make online purchases carbon-neutral.
+A Senior Design project for the Stevens Institute of Technology.

 ## What's inside?